 NGS technologies still represent a substantial investment to individual labs and require a great deal of technical and bioinformatic expertise.
 As a dedicated Centre offering the major short and long-read platforms, the CGR enables researchers to access the very latest technologies as well as established platforms.
 We facilitate best practices to ensure individual clients receive the maximum return on their investment.
-CGR offers services which can combine the use of several platforms including Illumina NovaSeq 6000, PacBio Sequel, and 10X Genomics Chromium, to match the needs of researchers.
+CGR offers services which can combine the use of several platforms including Illumina NovaSeq 6000, PacBio Sequel II, and 10X Genomics Chromium, to match the needs of researchers.
 Please consult our team for the best sequencing strategy to achieve the most comprehensive view of your genome of interest.
 The CGR is certified service provider for Illumina and PacBio platforms, as well as the NimbleGen and Agilent Sure Select sequence capture methods.

-At the CGR, we have 6 Illumina next generation sequencers: Three MiSeq personal sequencers, one NovaSeq 6000, one HiSeq 2500 and one HiSeq 4000.
+At the CGR, we have 4 Illumina next generation sequencers: Three MiSeq personal sequencers and one NovaSeq 6000.

 The MiSeq is an integrated benchtop sequencer.
 It features significantly faster cycle times allowing small projects to be completed quickly at a lower cost.
 The MiSeq delivers high precision variant detection and is suitable for small-scale projects such as amplicon or small genome sequencing.